Sunriver, Oregon (West)

 “You provide such as amazing experience for the artists.”

-The Sunriver Art Fair is the major fundraiser for the Sunriver Women’s Club philanthropy efforts.
+Sponsored by the Sunriver Women’s Club (SRWC), all proceeds from application and booths fees help support worthy nonprofits in our area.
+The art fair is the major fundraiser for the club’s philanthropy efforts.
 Since 2000, the SRWC has distributed over $500,000 in cash and goods from our various activities to organizations that support the arts and education and provide assistance to vulnerable families.

 • 7:00 am – 7:00 pm: Registration and set-up for artists.